 - Cancellation/change policy

 - Taxes: taxes are imposed by local governments and are generally the same no matter what airline you fly.
 This could add extra out-of-pocket fees onto your award ticket, but depending on the cash value of the ticket, it’s usually not a big deal.
 Taxes are different than fuel surcharges.
-Most flights originating in Europe will have taxes.
+Click here for more information about taxes, fees, and fuel surcharges.

 A few tips before transferring Chase Ultimate Rewards to partners:

-- As always, never transfer your points until you have confirmed that the ticket or tickets you’re trying to book are available for your date and destination.
+- Never transfer your points until you have confirmed that the ticket or tickets you’re trying to book are available for your date and destination.

 - Most transfers are instant, but you may want to place the award ticket on hold if possible before transferring.

 - Once you transfer your points to one of these partners, you’re subject to that airline’s award ticket policies and pricing.
-For example, you can use Singapore Airlines KrisFlyer to book United tickets, but you’re subject to KrisFlyer’s award charts, not United’s.
-Any award ticket pricing and policies you see on united.com do not apply if you’re booking with KrisFlyer miles.
+For example, you can use Singapore Airlines KrisFlyer to book an award flight operated by United, but you’re subject to KrisFlyer’s award charts, not United’s.
+Award ticket pricing and policies you see on united.com do not apply if you’re booking with KrisFlyer miles.

 - If you have other points (either with an airline or with another transferable program such as American Express Membership Rewards) you may also want to check that airline and/or the transfer partners to make sure you’re using the program with the best redemption prices.

 - The cost of award tickets included in this post is the lowest cost possible (sometimes known as the saver level).
 If no saver level tickets are available for your dates, the prices you see will be higher.
 It helps to have flexible dates.